Len and Company

 Len and Company is a 2015 American independent comedy-drama film, written and directed by Tim Godsall and Katie Knight.
 The film stars Rhys Ifans, Juno Temple, Jack Kilmer, Keir Gilchrist, and Kathryn Hahn.
-The film had its world premiere on June 20, 2015, at the Edinburgh Film Festival.
-The film was released on June 10, 2016, by IFC Films.
+It had its world premiere on June 20, 2015, at the Edinburgh Film Festival and was released on June 10, 2016 by IFC Films.

 Plot

 A withdrawn music producer's life is disrupted when his son and his protege come to his house unannounced and unexpectedly.